Open Badges Specification Version 2.0 Changes

 Since the 2.0 specification was published on January 1st 2017, a few errors and typos have been discovered and corrected in-place on openbadgespec.org.

-For full transparency, these edits can be reviewed at the GitHub Open Badges master branch commit history page.
+For full transparency, these edits can be reviewed at the GitHub Open Badges main branch commit history page.
 The first in-place edit was committed on January 10th of 2017.

 - April 9th of 2020 the work group decided to require usage of PNG or SVG for all images under this specification.